 Second Contest: The Steiner Brothers defeated the Executioners: During the contest, you can see a clown in the crowd known as Doink the Clown.
 He appears to be pulling pranks and is really annoying in the crowd throughout the match.
 The Steiner’s pull off some impressive moves that look very crisp and make this a enjoyable squash match.
 Rick finishes the match following a top rope bulldog.

 We go to Sean Mooney, as we see Bobby Heenan dressed in drag trying to sneak into the building.

 We comeback and Razor Ramon is in the ring with Vince McMahon.
 Razor Ramon will be facing Bret Hart at the Royal Rumble for the WWF World Heavyweight Championship.
 Ramon starts off by saying he was born ready, and likes the sound of a “golden opportunity”.
 Ramon says he will win the World Title after 8 ½ months in the WWF compared to the 8 ½ years it took Bret to win the strap.
-Footage of Razor attacking Owen Hart on Super Stars is shown.
+Footage of Razor attacking Owen Hart on WWF Mania is shown.
 Ramon finishes the promo off by saying that Bret can’t do anything about Ramon walking away with the title at the Rumble.

 A promo by Tatanka is shown where he talks about “Headlock on Hunger” program.

 WWF Intercontinental Champion Shawn Michaels defeated Max Moon:

 A pretty good back and forth contest that got the crowd into the match near the end.
 Michaels did use the sidekick but only to set up his weak finisher, the side suplex.
 Michaels retains the strap in just under eight minutes.